 In addition to meeting the eligibility criteria mentioned earlier in our guide, you also need to ensure you start your professional negligence claim within the limitation period.
 You would generally have 6 years to do so, as per the Limitation Act 1980.

-To learn when this period may start in your particular case, please speak to our advisors for personalised guidance.
+To learn when this limitation period may start in your particular case, please speak to our advisors for personalised guidance.

 If you wish to instruct a solicitor to assist you in making a professional negligence claim, you may benefit from working with a solicitor from our panel.
 They can help build your case, gather evidence, and value your claim.
 Additionally, they can give you regular updates at each stage of the claims process, and explain any complex legal jargon.